turingschool/front-end-curriculum/lessons/module-1/css-flexbox.md

 ## Parents and Children

-As we start working with Flexbox, a very important distinction should be pointed out.
+As we start working with flexbox, a very important distinction should be pointed out.
 We need to be careful about the CSS rules we apply to a parent element vs. those to a child element.
 A **parent** element wraps other elements, a **child** is nested inside the parent.

 Let's look an some HTML to make sure we are all on the same page.
 Which element is the parent and which are its children?